YihaoWEI/opencv-easy/README.md

 ## What'new

+2018/8/30 Add opencv-blur and opencv-resize.

--- 2018/6/29 Add opencv-trackers module that allows you to create trackers easily.
+2018/6/29 Add opencv-trackers module that allows you to create trackers easily.
 OpenCV now has a lot of trackers, such as TLD(my favourite).
 Thanks to qq_35488769's original codes.